 It’s worth noting that this toothbrush doesn’t come cheap.
 It retails at around £129, but if this electric toothbrush brings the results in, it could potentially save you from receiving some large dentist bills going forward.

 I was told that if I hadn’t had a filling in my mouth by the time I was 25, it’s unlikely I’d ever need one.
-But then at around 29, I had my first one, and my dentist is always concerned about my wisdom teeth and how crammed in they are, with food getting stuck under little flaps of gum (yukky, I know) and all kinds.
+But then at around 29, I had my first one, and my dentist, just like those at Cape dentistry North Eastham clinic, is always concerned about my wisdom teeth and how crammed in they are, with food getting stuck under little flaps of gum (yukky, I know) and all kinds.
 So really, I need to be upping my mouth health game, and not assuming that because I’m older and have always been lucky with my teeth and mouth, I should be alright.

 After using the ION-Sei after a couple of weeks, I can kind of almost feel the benefits of the ions, if that makes sense.
 They say this brush is more effective at removing plaque and bacteria from the teeth, and I genuinley do feel that after a good brushing session, my mouth feels completely clean and de-gunked (sorry for the awful word, but that kinda is what I feel).

 I’m still learning new things about this modern way of brushing my teeth, including switching the heads around.
 You get a softer head and a harder head, in which I possibly prefer the soft head.
 It’s super flexible and feels so gentle amongst my gums and teeth, yet gets into every nook and cranny, leaving me with clean, refreshed teeth and a polished feel.